 After doing that, your proxy will be disabled and Microsoft Spotlight should start again.
 If you’re worried that disabling your proxy will affect your privacy online, it might be a good idea to consider using a VPN.

-VPN works similarly to proxy, and if you’re looking for a good VPN that will protect your privacy online, we suggest you try Cyberghost VPN.
+VPN works similarly to proxy, and if you’re looking for a good VPN that will protect your privacy online, we suggest you try Private Internet Access VPN.

 If you have any additional issues or questions regarding Windows Spotlight, don’t hesitate to ask us in the comments section.